Your Appointment

 Appointments for Babies

 Home visits are particularly well suited to babies, as treatment can take place in a familiar and comfortable environment.
-This helps babies remain relaxed and can reduce stress for parents.
-Most examination and treatment is always gentle and can be carried out while your baby is on your lap, on the sofa, or feeding.
+This helps babies remain relaxed and can reduce stress for you.
+Examination and treatment is always gentle and can be carried out while your baby is on your lap, on the sofa, or feeding.

 Benefits of home appointments for babies include:

-• No need to travel with a newborn
+• No need to travel with a newborn, or to find childcare for their siblings

-• The opportunity to observe your baby in their usual environment, including sleeping arrangements, feeding positions, and daily routines, which can sometimes contribute to discomfort or tension
+• I can see your baby in their usual environment, including sleeping arrangements, feeding positions, and daily routines, which can affect discomfort or tension

-• A flexible approach adapted to your baby’s individual needs
+• Advice and treatment adapted to your family’s and baby’s individual needs

 A baby lying on a changing pad wearing only a diaper with a bear face design, with hands gently holding the baby's head and shoulder while the baby sleeps.